patrickdean/homegame/overview.md

 Characters may also be retired at logical intervals.
 New characters may be created following the same guidelines as death.

-### Absent Characters
+## Absent Characters

 I am willing to run the game as long as there are at least 2 players present.
 Absent characters will not earn experience.
-This may create an imbalance in party level and it's my belief that this works perfectly fine in practice.
+This may create an imbalance in party level and it's my belief that this will work perfectly fine in practice.
 If a player falls behind considerably, we'll figure out how to address that should it come up.
-The goal is always to ensure the players are having fun
+The goal is always to ensure the players are having fun.

 ## Allowed source materials